FRRouting/frr/doc/developer/topotests.rst

    $ # Change to the top level directory of topotests.
    $ cd path/to/topotests
-   $ # Tests must be run as root, since Mininet requires it.
+   $ # Tests must be run as root, since micronet requires it.
    $ sudo pytest

 In order to run a specific test, you can use the following command: